jainsourabh2/nlp2sql-databases/database-chat-bot/README.md

 curl -O https://storage.googleapis.com/genai-toolbox/v$VERSION/linux/amd64/toolbox
 chmod +x toolbox

-7. Relace the value appropriately in .env file and toolbox-alloydb.yaml
+7. Copy the .env-example file and rename it to .env .
+Relace the value appropriately in .env file and toolbox-alloydb.yaml

 8. Start a terminal session and run start the toolbox server ./toolbox --tools-file "toolbox-allloydb.yaml"